v0.0.1-alpha

 Service Port Database Responsibility

-catalog-service 8001 PostgreSQL 16 DCAT/DPROD/CSV-W metadata, logical models, vocabulary mappings, Kafka event publisher
+inventory-service 8001 PostgreSQL 16 DCAT/DPROD/CSV-W metadata, logical models, vocabulary mappings, Kafka event publisher

 harvest-service 8002 PostgreSQL 16 + MinIO Spring Batch crawlers for Snowflake, AWS Glue, Teradata, DCAT HTTP; Quartz scheduler